 Then the bill came to renew the domain and hosting and I thought now’s the time to let it go.
 It served little purpose and was a time waster.
 It was obsolete to my current interests and direction.

 Now, it doesn’t mean I won’t knock out the occasion 80s show or dance megamix now and again (some are still listed on Mixcloud), but the site is gone and frankly it’s a weight off my mind.

-So, take a good hard look at everything you do to run your station (or any other part of your life) and cut out anything that’s not benefiting you with some kind of return (be it listeners, site hits, or income).
+Take a good hard look at everything you do to run your station (or any other part of your life) and cut out anything that’s not benefiting you with some kind of return (be it listeners, site hits, happiness, or income).